Every lender uses different parameters to issue a loan amount to borrower.

-The best way to avoid this is to ensure that the loans and cards are being paid for on time and limit yourself in apply for joint credit terms.
+The best way to avoid this is to ensure that the loans and cards are being paid for on time and limit yourself to apply for joint credit terms.

 Why Your CIBIL or Credit Score is Important?

-With banks and other lending agencies opening up in every town and cites of India, one might think that getting money will become easier, but this might not always be the case.
+With banks and other lending agencies opening up in every town and cities of India, one might think that getting money will become easier, but this might not always be the case.

-Given the kind of risk involved in lending, almost all financial organisations rely on certain criteria to gauge the repayment capacity of an individual or a business entity.
+Given the kind of risk involved in lending, almost all financial organizations rely on certain criteria to gauge the repayment capacity of an individual or a business entity.